Dixboi/Upskill/README.md

 # Upskill
-A collection of algorithms, concepts, and knowledge to improve my data science and machine learning.
+A collection of algorithms, concepts, and interview questions to improve my data science and machine learning knowledge.